patcon/nodescription.net-v2/notes.md

 relatively unceremoniously, on my way to concerns they cannot understand or comprehend.

-But it's perhaps a little more complicated than a cold alient visitation.
+But it's perhaps a little more complicated than a cold alien visitation of sorts.
 Because they maybe don't realize it, but there's something about them that brings me peace.
 Natural systems rejuvenate us all.
 If only due to some evolutionary baggage, which you might think of as genetic nostalgia.
 We've perhaps preserved that nostalgia in our bones,